 - It is necessary that you define the

 operationIdfield for each operation in your API specification file.
 Also please don't update the

-- If you have modular specification files in your project then combine those files in a single file before entering it in vREST NG Application. vREST NG doesn't maintain any cross references among specification files.
+- If you have modular specification files in your project then combine those files in a single file before entering them in vREST NG Application. vREST NG doesn't maintain any cross-references among specification files.